icornelius/icornelius.github.io/docs/_pages/index.md

 A related article is forthcoming in volume 26 of the [*Journal of the Early Book Society*].
 I describe the editorial method in this [conference paper](https://luc.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c17f0873-ac2b-4e8f-926a-aebb012b1641).
 1. [ZettelGeist](https://zettelgeist.github.io/), an open-source terminal-based notetaking system.
 This is a collaboration led by George K. Thiruvathukal.
 I describe a use-case [here](https://icornelius.github.io/posts/2022/09/using-zettelgeist/).

-Details on published works are listed in my [cv] and [zotero profile], both of which supply links where available.
-Many of my publications can be downloaded from [eCommons], Loyola University's repository of faculty publications.

 [eCommons]: https://ecommons.luc.edu/do/search/?q=author_lname%3A%22Cornelius%22%20author_fname%3A%22Ian%22
 [cv]: https://github.com/icornelius/cv/releases